hmariyam/hmariyam/README.md

 - javascript : back-end for creating websites, scripting included for error handling
 - sql : managing scripts depending on certain conditions
 - java : back-end for creating interfaces & websites (OOP included)
+- java EE : able to use to create front-end and back-end for websites
 - javaFX : front-end for creating interfaces
 - c# : back-end game development in unity2D and unity3D
 - kotlin : front-end and back-end for creating mobile applications (android studio)